Table of Contents

 <video src="https://doc-asset.easyar.com/develop/wechat/mega/media/occlusion03.mp4" style="width:480px; max-width:100%; height:auto;" muted playsinline controls></video>

-Modify the export options and export.
+3. Modify export options and export.

 The example uses Blender's Decimate Modifier.

-After clipping and decimation:
+After cropping and decimation:

-First, load the GLTF model for occlusion, then use
+First load the GLTF model for occlusion, then use scene.createElement(xrFrameSystem.XRGLTF,options) to create the GLTF model.

-model.getComponent(xrFrameSystem.GLTF).meshes.forEach((m: any) => {m.setData({ neverCull: true, material: occlusionMaterial });}to modify the GLTF model's material.Note
+Use model.getComponent(xrFrameSystem.GLTF).meshes.forEach((m: any) => {m.setData({ neverCull: true, material: occlusionMaterial });} to modify the material of the GLTF model.

-easyar-occulusionmaterial are controlled by the AR Session.
+Loading, registration, deregistration, and unloading of the easyar-occulusion material are controlled by the AR Session.

 const sampleAssets = {